FIRST DAY : CUSCO – OLLANTAYTAMBO – KM 104 – WIÑAYWAYNA

 - Breakfast on the first day

-- Lunch and dinner on the last day: after the guided tour at Machu picchu, you can enjoy free time to further visit the ruins and choose to have lunch either in Machupicchu or in Aguas Calientes at your own expense.
-Arrival in Cusco is estimated after nightfall, dinner being at your own expense too
+- Lunch and dinner on the last day: after the guided tour at Machu picchu, you can enjoy free time to further visit the ruins and choose to have lunch either in Machupicchu or in Aguas Calientes at your own expense. dinner being at your own expense too.

 - Huayna Picchu entrance fee: if you would like to climb this mountain a new entrance fee applies (US$80)